Submissions: Calls for Webtexts

 Contributors must submit a text of at least 500 words or provide a substantial revision of an existing PraxisWiki page for review.
 Upon acceptance, contributors will be given open access to editing and adding content in PraxisWiki, and pages will be monitored and adjusted as necessary by the Praxis team.
 Submissions are welcome on an ongoing and should include a minimum of five keywords.
 Please contact Praxis Wiki Editor Dundee Lackey at email@example.com with any questions.

-- Reviews: Individual or collaborative reviews of books, media, and other texts of interest to scholars of rhetoric, technology, and pedagogy.
-Reviews are solicited, and queries are also welcome.
-See our Call for Reviews for specific details about texts and other media we're interested in having reviewed.
-Please contact Reviews Editor Wesley Venus at firstname.lastname@example.org to learn more.
+- Reviews: We publish individual or collaborative reviews of books, media, software, games, institutes, and other texts or webtexts of interest to scholars of rhetoric, technology, and pedagogy.
+Reviews are solicited, but queries are always welcome.
+See our Call for Reviews for specific details about texts and other media we're interested in having reviewed, though proposals for texts that are not listed are welcome.
+We encourage potential reviewers to consider not only the content of their review, but also plan out their ideas regarding their webtext.
+To this end, reviewers will be asked to provide a brief design proposal outlining technologies to be used and the potential design of their webtext.

 - Interviews: Extended interviews with scholars doing interesting work relating to rhetoric, technology, and pedagogy.
 Please contact Interviews Editors D. Alexis Hart and Margaret M. Strain at email@example.com to suggest individuals to be interviewed or to propose an interview of your own.